ttezel/unio/README.md

     ]
 }

-// now we can use the new spec and make a request unio()
+// add the spec to the client, then use it and start making requests! unio()
     .spec(apiSpec)
     .use('api-name')